Testing trajectory-based determinism via time probability distributions: Trajectory-equipped theory (TET)

 \section{Trajectory-equipped theory (TET)}

 In this section, we present our formalism, treating separately two types of deterministic trajectories, namely, those defined in terms of a velocity field and those in phase space.
 To simplify the discussion, we restrict ourselves to the one-dimensional case.
+The key idea consists of inverting the trajectory to express time as a function of the initial condition, whose statistics are governed by a well-defined probability distribution.
+Several works have also utilized this approach~\cite{Leavens_II,Leavens,Muga_Leavens,Leavens_McKinnon,Leavens_McKinnon_II,Leavens_III,Leavens_IV,Alonso,Das_Durr,Holland}, but the focus was on Bohmian trajectories, typically without recurrence points, and applied to the tunneling time problem.
+As we detail below, our formalism is more general, as it applies to generic trajectories, including those defined in phase space and with an arbitrary number of recurrences.